 Practically they have well known deficiencies.
-For example, my exchange rate when buying cryptocurrency in Australia has been terrible of late; I’m no longer sure these are a great idea.
-I ended up paying about 8% on my last transfer after all the fees were deducted, which is worse than bank rates.
+For example, my exchange rate when buying cryptocurrency in Australia was terrible; I ended up paying about 8% on my last transfer after all the fees were deducted, which is worse than bank rates.
 My plain credit card came out better.

 I am no expert in cryptocurrencies.
 Rather the opposite; my feeble intellect needs a n00b guide documenting the idiosyncrasies which trip me up and the weird terminology etc. This is that guide, or at least where I keep the links to the best guides.
 Cryptocurrencies have a vast number of hour of howto guides; the difficulties is working out which ones are current and compensating for the marketing biases in each.